 Do public awareness campaigns even work?

-Organisations love awareness campaigns because for minimal work they provide maximum profile (i.e. ‘look at us doing something about the problem!’).
+Many public organisations love awareness campaigns because for minimal work they provide maximum profile (i.e. ‘hey, look at us doing something about the problem!’).
 Just engage a marketing consultant, agree on a logo, and begin advertising.

 It is known however that some types of awareness campaigns are more likely to be successful than others: